fsolt/ropercenter/README.md

 The `ropercenter` package cuts this knot by providing programmatic, reproducible access to specified Roper Center datasets from within R for [registered users](https://ropercenter.cornell.edu/make-personalized-account/) at the Roper Center's [member institutions](https://ropercenter.cornell.edu/membership/list-members).

-`ropercenter` requires an installation of the latest version of Chrome to run; [get Chrome here](https://www.google.com/chrome/).
-Once you have installed Chrome, to install `ropercenter`:
+`ropercenter` requires an installation of the beta version of Chrome to run; [get the Chrome beta here](https://www.google.com/chrome/beta/).
+Once you have installed the Chrome beta, to install `ropercenter`:

 * the latest released version: `install.packages("ropercenter")`
 * the latest development version: